GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Conclusion

 \section{Conclusion}

 In this work, we propose a novel global-local fusion based cloud removal (GLF-CR) algorithm for high quality cloud-free image reconstruction.
-It boosts cloud removal performance by guiding the relationship among all local optical windows with the SAR feature and transferring the SAR feature associated with cloudy areas to compensate for missing information; further, it uses dynamic filtering to alleviate the performance degradation caused by speckle noise.
-Extensive experiments demonstrate that the proposed method can achieve state-of-the-art performance on a large-scale dataset.
+It boosts cloud removal performance from two aspects, on the one hand, it guides the relationship among all local optical windows with the SAR feature to fully utilize the spatial consistency between the cloudy and the neighboring cloud-free regions, and on the other hand, it enhances the utilization of SAR data to compensate for missing information while alleviating the performance degradation caused by speckle noise.
+Extensive experiments demonstrate that the power of the information embedded in neighboring cloud-free regions and corresponding SAR data over different cloud cover levels.
+The proposed method can achieve state-of-the-art performance on all different cloud cover levels.